mkurak/cw.helper.package.generator/README.md

 cw-package-gen sync [options]
 ```

 Options mirror `init` (minus `--force`).
-When run without `--modules` the CLI prompts for the modules to sync. `sync` never deletes custom files—review the git diff after running to decide what to keep.
+When run without `--modules` the CLI prompts for the modules to sync. `sync` never deletes custom files—review the git diff after running to decide what to keep. `--config <file>` is also accepted to override the config resolution.

 ## Module Catalog
 Each module is self-contained and can be applied independently.